Police: 2 shot at Oklahoma restaurant; suspect dead

 - Parents go to court to boot 30-year-old son from home

-Matthews says the shooting appeared to be a random act.
+The suspect’s identity also was not immediately known, Matthews said.
+The shooting appeared to be a random act.

+“We have no reason to believe this is a terrorist type of incident,” Matthews said.
+The motive was unclear otherwise, and the onsite investigation was expected to extend into the early morning hours as law enforcement personnel interview about 100 eyewitnesses, he said.